lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 - **Datasets**: Datasets are named references/pointers to the data you want to use as an input or an output of an Activity.
 Datasets identify data structures within different data stores including tables, files, folders, and documents.
 - **Linked service**: Linked services define the information needed for Data Factory to connect to external resources (data stores or compute resources for hosting activities execution).

-In this exercise, you'll create a Data Factory with the linked services (Azure Storage, HDI cluster and SQL Data Warehouse) and datasets for the ingest data and output stores.

 ![Data factory key concepts](Images/data-factory-exercises.png?raw=true "Data factory key concepts")

-_Data factory key concepts_

 > **Note:** If you need to skip the manual instructions to create the data factory and provisioning of the linked services, datasets and pipelines.
 You can run the CreateDataFactory.cmd script to quickly provision it.